-Site Address Folio Number

-(If there are multiple sites, please attach a separate list with address and folio numbers).

-2. Evidence of Infrastructure Availability.
-PHCD reserves the right to have flexibility to accept the documents.

-- Electricity Provide a letter from the provider or the Verification of Availability of Infrastructure Electricity Form or a copy of an electrical bill for service to the subject property behind a tab labeled and clearly identified as Tab . - Water Provide a letter from the provider or the Verification of Availability of Infrastructure Water Form or a copy of a water bill for service to the subject property behind a tab labeled and clearly identified as Tab . - Sewer, Package Treatment or Septic Tank Provide a letter from the provider or the Verification of Availability of Infrastructure - Sewer Capacity, Package Treatment, or Septic Tank Form or a copy of a sewer bill for service to the subject property behind a tab labeled and clearly identified as Tab . - Roads Provide a letter from the appropriate Local Government or the Verification of Availability of Infrastructure - Roads Form behind a tab labeled and clearly identified as Tab - 3.
-Evidence of Appropriate Zoning: - New Construction Development Provide a properly completed and executed Local Government Verification Form that development is consistent with zoning and land use regulations form behind a tab labeled and clearly identified as Tab .
+Site Address Folio Number (If there are multiple site s, please attach a ser parate list with address and folio numbers). ture Availability.
+PH CD reserves the right to have flexibility to accept the documents.
+Infrastructure E n the provider or the Verification of Availability of opy of an electrical bill for service to the subject property ntified as Tab Water Form or ovider or the Verification of Availability of Infrastructure for service to the subject property behind a tab labeled Verification of A Tank Form or a Availability of Infrastru otic Tank - Provide a letter from the provider or the acture - Sewer Capacity, Package Treatment, or Septic for service to the subject property behind a tab labeled appropriate Local Government or the Verification of Form behind a tab labeled and clearly identified as Tab 3.
+Evidence of Appropriate e Zoning:

+regulations form behind a tab labeled and clearly identified as Tab...